Danibias/Rock-Paper-Scissors/README.md

 If the player chose scissors and the computer chose paper, the player wins.

-Otherwise, the computer wins.
+ELSE the computer wins.

 Tell the player who won the round.

-(Optional) Ask the player if they want to play again and repeat the process if they say yes.
+The game is over after 5 rounds.

+If the user wins 3 or more rounds , the player wins.

+ELSE the computer wins and display: Game Over!

+Reset the game.